angular/material-tools/README.md

   .then(() => console.log('Build was successful.'))
   .catch(error => console.error(error));
 ```

-Note that in addition to the `MaterialTools` module, you can import the following sub-modules:
-* `ThemingBuilder` - Allows you to build an individual theme.
-* `PackageResolver` - Used for dealing with fetching, caching and resolving Angular Material versions.
-* `VersionDownloader` - Downloads and unpacks a version of Angular Material.
-Gets called internally by `PackageResolver`.
-* `DependencyResolver` - Loads a JS file and figures out the dependencies between the Angular modules within it.
-* `LocalResolver` - Looks up the necessary files for a build within the file system.
-* `VirtualContext` - Creates a sandboxes environment for executing JS without polluting the global scope.
-Used internally
-by the `DependencyResolver` and `ThemingBuilder`.

 #### CLI usage
 In order to use the tools through the command line, you have to have installed the module globally